 With a form inspired by farm water towers, this getaway cabin includes a viewing platform at the top.

 There's something vividly romantic about a small tower -- it draws the eye and stimulates the mind.
 The allure is a little paradoxical because historically, towers were often emblems of enclosure, if not imprisonment -- think Rapunzel in the Grimm's fairy tale or the Tower of London!
 But now homeowners are building little towers to capture views and use as getaways.
-So, since summer officially begins tomorrow, here are some tower cabins to prompt your vacation daydreams.
+So here are some tower cabins to prompt your vacation daydreams.

 Architect Lewis Butler designed a cabin for a flat farmland site in California's Central Valley that drew inspiration from the area's water towers and lean-to structures.